Luxadevi/Ollama-Companion/README.md

 ## License

-Ollama Companion is available under [LICENSE].
-It is free for use, modification, and distribution under the terms of the license.
+Ollama Companion is available under It is free for use, modification, and distribution under the terms of the license.